frantyshek/RocketBoost/README.md

 # RocketBooster
-just a project, not finished game
+just a project, not finished game.
+But I do not think I will continue with this project.